 When to Throw Eat, Play, Sleep Out the Window

 Growth spurt: If your baby is having a growth spurt, she may need to eat more frequently and she might take shorter naps.
-It’s hard to fit in (and probably unnecessary) an eat, play, sleep cycle each time she eats during those frequent feedings.
-Just get through the growth spurt and get back to eat, wake, sleep afterward.
+It’s hard to fit in (and probably unnecessary) an eat, play, sleep cycle each time she eats during those cluster feeds.
+Just get through the growth spurt and get back to your routine once the growth spurt has passed.

 Sickness: All rules go out the window when your baby is sick.
 She needs mama’s closeness and cuddles right now.
 Snuggle her up and feed her to sleep if that’s what helps bring comfort.
 You can get back on track when everyone is feeling better.